starkn/260/README.md

   It can even use third party middlewares fairly seamlessly You can use "rpc" instead of calling the function through routing

+You always have to remember to gitignore node modules Having a clean file system helps with serving your application You can define your own api through Express